HalukSumen/Image_Classification_Intel/README.md

 ### 1 - Abstract

 In this project I made Exploratory Data Analysis, Data Visualisation and lastly Modelling.
 Intel Image Dataset contains 25 images in 3 different sets.
-Each example is 150x150 image and associated with __6__ labels(targets). #After examining the dataset I made data preprocessing for reshaping columns from __784__ to __(28,28,1)__ and save the target feature as a seperate vector.
+Each example is 150x150 image and associated with __6__ labels(targets). #After examining the dataset I used ImageDataGenerator for example rescaling images and increasing the artifical training and test datasets.

 In modelling part, with a sequential model with multiple convolution layers with __50__ Epochs for training the data.
 For prediction overfitting and underfitting I adjust Dropout Layers.
 Overally, model gives __0.9236__ accuracy.
 Furthermore with Data augmentation and/or incresing data size can be helpful for taking better result.

 ### 2 - Data